mudgen/diamond-1/README.md

 1. The most important thing is reading and understanding the [Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 If something is unclear let me know!

-2. The second important thing is using a Diamond Standard reference implementation.
+2. The second important thing is using an EIP-2535 Diamond Standard reference implementation.
 You are at the right place because this is the README for a diamond reference implementation.

 A diamond reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
 Also, using a reference implementation ensures your diamond is compliant with EIP-2535 Diamond Standard.